Alan Bradley (bowls)

-Alan D Bradley (born 1926) is a former international lawn bowler who competed for Rhodesia.
+Alan D. Bradley (born 1926) is a former international lawn bowler who competed for Rhodesia.

 Bowls career

-He won two bronze medals in the fours and singles competitions at the Commonwealth Games.
+Bradley won two bronze medals in the fours and singles competitions at the Commonwealth Games.
 They came in the 1954 British Empire and Commonwealth Games in Vancouver and the 1962 British Empire and Commonwealth Games in Perth.

 Personal life

 His father Charles 'Stewart' Bradley was a Rhodesian international lawn bowler and he was a civil engineer by trade.